serenaives/comp0034-cw1-i-serenaives/visualisation design/scatter_plot_map.md

 1. Are there any **spatial patterns** in the locations of the meteorite landings?
 2. What is the **geographical distribution** of meteorite landings?
 3. How is the geographic distribution of meteorite landings **related to**
-   1. meteorite category?
+   1. meteorite category
-   2. the year the meteorite was observed falling or found?
+   2. year of meteorite landing/ discovery
-   3. meteorite mass?
+   3. meteorite mass

 ## Visualisation: Scatter Plot Map
 The latitude and longitude data for each meteorite landing was used to create a scatter plot map with